 4TU.HTM & M2i Joint Workshop

-The 4TU.Research Centre High-Tech Materials and the Materials innovation institute (M2i) are jointly organizing a series of online lectures on Artificial Intelligence in Materials Science.
-The programme is still in development, but will include speakers from universities and from industry.
+The 4TU.Research Centre High-Tech Materials and the Materials innovation institute (M2i) jointly organized a series of online lectures on Artificial Intelligence in Materials Science on Wednesday June 16th and Wednesday June 23rd.

 Artificial Intelligence in Materials Science